Vasudeva

-Vasudeva (/ˌvʌsuˈdeɪvə/; Sanskrit: वसुदेव /sa/), also called Anakadundubhi (anakas and dundubhis both refer to drums, after the musicians who played these instruments at the time of his birth), is the father of the Hindu deities Krishna (Vāsudeva, i.e. "son of Vasudeva"), Balarama, and Subhadra.
+Vasudeva (/ˌvʌsuˈdeɪvə/; Sanskrit: वसुदेव /sa/), also called Anakadundubhi (anakas and dundubhis both refer to drums, after the musicians who played these instruments at the time of his birth), is the father of the Hindu deities Vāsudeva-Krishna, Balarama, and Subhadra.
 He was a king of the Vrishnis.
-His sister Kunti was married to Pandu and elder brother Samudravijaya is father of Neminath.
+His sister Kunti was married to Pandu.

-The patronymic ' (with a pronounced ā) is a popular name of Krishna, the son of Vasudeva and Devaki.
-"Vāsudeva" is a vṛddhi, a derivative of the short form "Vasudeva", a linguistic pragmatic in Sanskrit signifying "of, belonging to, descended from".
 "Vasudeva" as an object of worship in Hinduism usually refers to the son (Krishna), rather than his father Vasudeva.

 Family

 Vasudeva was born to the king Shurasena in the Surasena kingdom of Khandalwansha.
 Vasudeva had many brothers such as Devashrava and Devabhaga, and 5 sisters Srutakirti, Kunti, Rajadhidevi, Srutadeva (Mother of the Dantavakra), and Shrutasravas (mother of Shishupala).
 According to the Harivamsa Purana, Vasudeva and Nanda, the chief of Gokula, his Step-Brother.

 Wives and children

 Vasudeva married Devaki, and also had other wives such as Pauravi Rohini, Madira, Vaishakhi, Bhadra, Sunama, Sahadeva, Shantideva, Shrideva, Devarakshita, Vrikadevi, Upadevi, and Badarva.
 Rohini bore several sons, namely, Balarama, Sarana and Shatha.
 Vrikadevi gave birth to Avagaha and Nandaka.
 By Devaki, he had eight sons–six of whom were killed by Kamsa and the other two being Balarama (transferred into the womb of Rohini) and Krishna.
 He also had a daughter – Subhadra from Rohini.
 In some versions of the Bhagavata Purana, Vasudeva also married Sutanu, the princess of Kasi, and they had a son named Paundraka.